On the number and size of Markov equivalence classes of random directed acyclic graphs: Computation of the tower weights

 \section{Computation of the tower weights}

 In the following, our goal is to estimate the size of the tower for a \DAG on $n$ sites, drawn according to $\P_n$ for some $n\in \N$.
 We define the \textbf{weight} $w(\sigma)$ of a tower $\sigma$~as Similarly, with a slight abuse of notation, let $w(h^{\prime})$ be the \textbf{weight} of a tower vector $h^{\prime}$ with counting the number of \DAGs associated to a given tower vector suitably renormalized.
-The next characterization is immediate from the tower construction together with Remark~\ref{rem:IndependentSamplingTower}, and can be found for example in the proof of Theorem 4.1 in \cite{BRRW:Asymptotic1}. \begin{lemma} For all $n,\ell\in \N$, and for any fixed tower vector $h^{\prime}=(h_1,h_2,\dots,h_\ell)$ with $|h^{\prime}|=n$ Furthermore, we have that where we recall that $|\mathcal{D}_n|$ is the number of \DAGs on $n$ sites, and the second factor denotes the multinomial in the coefficients of $h$. \end{lemma}
+The next characterization is a consequence of Lemma \ref{lem:SkeletonCounting} together with Remark~\ref{rem:IndependentSamplingTower}, and can be found for example in the proof of Theorem 2.1 in \cite{M:ShapeDAG}. \begin{lemma} For all $n,\ell\in \N$, all tower vectors $h^{\prime}=(h_1,h_2,\dots,h_\ell)$ with $|h^{\prime}|=n$ Furthermore, we have that where we recall that $|\mathcal{D}_n|$ is the number of \DAGs on $n$ sites, and the second factor denotes the multinomial in the coefficients of $h$. \end{lemma}